Using Dropbox in Dropover

 To start using Dropbox in Dropover, follow these steps:

-2. Select "Cloud Sharing" tab
+- Select “Cloud Sharing” in the sidebar.

 Customizing upload